AnAverageHuman/aash/README.md

 - Shows the current working directory in the prompt.
 - Shows the exit status of the last command in the prompt if it is not 0.
 - Supports color terminals.
+- Passes on the SIGINT signal to the foreground child.

 ## Function Headers

 ### aash.c

+#### `static void sighandler(int signo)`

+Passes SIGINT on to foreground child process, if one is currently running.

 #### `void print_prompt()`